-Raise any concerns with your manager or, if you feel more comfortable, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.
+Raise any concerns with your manager or, if you feel more comfortable, your local People Function or Legal Function, a Compliance Officer or through Safecall.

 Harassment and bullying

 We are committed to providing a working environment free from harassment and bullying and ensuring all staff are treated, and treat others, with dignity and respect.